 Isolation.
 Distress.
 Confusion.
 Embarrassment.
 We recognize and understand the stress and anxiety that poverty, homelessness, and/or fear of homelessness can cause you and your family.
 We are here to listen, counsel and assist you when you are in crisis, provide the relevant support, guidance and resources to help you develop a viable plan for the future, and offer you the opportunity to develop your skills and assets, set realistic goals, and work toward achieving long-term financial stability.

-Each year, our programs impact more than 8,200 individuals and families living in Southern Arizona.
 For many men, women, and families who are homeless, the first step to getting off the streets is connecting with us.
-Through partnerships with volunteers, neighborhoods, and a wide variety of community-based organizations, businesses, and public entities; we offer four areas of support through 1) SURVIVAL, 2) STABILITY, 3) SECURITY, and 4) SUSTAINABILITY.
+In the 2017-2018 fiscal year alone, Primavera provided tangible pathways out of poverty that impacted about 7,700 people living in Southern Arizona — people who wanted to improve their lives.
+Through partnerships with volunteers, neighborhoods, and a wide variety of community-based organizations, businesses, and public entities; we offer four vital areas of support through 1) SURVIVAL, 2) STABILITY, 3) SECURITY, and 4) SUSTAINABILITY.

 Individuals and families may find immediate relief and shelter as they recover from economic crisis through our emergency services.
 These programs often serve as the first stepping-stone out of poverty, assisting people as they recover from economic crisis to acquire the information and skills needed to live independently and offset future crises.

 People who may experience homelessness and/or poverty may transition to a stable lifestyle with affordable housing and steady employment opportunities, and civil rights restoration if needed.

 - Las Abuelitas Family Housing & Community Center

 - Winstel Terrace Apartments